lab596/civiform/Dev-troubleshooting.md

 ### Test `app.SecurityBrowserTest.basicOidcLogin` or Test `app.SecurityBrowserTest.mergeLogins` failed
 The error message says expecting `"username@example.com"` to be contained in the html content.
 This is likely you have a stale `oidc-provider` docker image.
 Simply run `docker pull public.ecr.aws/t1q6b4h2/oidc-provider:latest` to get the latest image and try again.

+## Running locally

+### Bean not found error
+If you see an error when running `bin/run-dev` like `[CompletionException: javax.persistence.EntityNotFoundException: Bean not found during lazy load or refresh. id[1] type[class models.Account]]`, you probably have a cookie set in the browser from the last time you loaded the site, but the associated account doesn't exist in the fresh local database.
+To fix, simply clear your browser cookie(s) for localhost (in Chrome, this can be accomplished by clicking the info/lock icon next to the URL, then selecting "cookies" - click "Remove" to remove all associated cookies for localhost).